Wednesday, May 2, 2012

 The escapee's teeth were sunk into his sister's arm.
 The rest of the siblings started bellowing/ bawling out of sympathy.
 Confusion reigned.

 It was my time to shine: as a nanny.
 As an authority figure.
 As an adult.
+As a black belt in karate.
 I was ready.
-I had been given some tips on how to manage precarious children by a foster mom.
-I also had seven+ years of karate.

 So when the mom stepped out onto her front porch– doubtless drawn out by all the commotion (along with the rest of the neighborhood)– here is what she saw: